Skip to content

 URL: dashboard.ranger.net

-The web UI where you and your team review verified features.
+The web UI where you and your team review verified feature reviews.
 It provides:

-• Features list with status, branch, and creator
+• Feature reviews list with status, branch, and creator

-• Feature detail page displaying checklist items, screenshot/video evidence, and a comments thread on the right
+• Feature review detail page displaying scenarios, screenshot/video evidence, and a comments thread on the right

-• Review workflow to approve features, request changes, or leave comments
+• Review workflow to approve feature reviews, request changes, or leave comments

 • PR description generation with markdown summaries and screenshots

-• Test generation to turn verified checklist items into permanent E2E tests as part of your Ranger test suite
+• Test generation to turn verified scenarios into permanent E2E tests as part of your Ranger test suite

 A typical flow looks like this: